Willie Irvine: Burnley

 Irvine regained his place in the Burnley team at the start of the 1967–68 campaign, and scored in the first two league matches of the season.
 However, he was dropped from the starting eleven after four games.
-On 7 October 1967, in the 1–1 draw with Nottingham Forest, he became the first ever Burnley player to score after coming on as a substitute, after replacing Martin Dobson.
+On 7 October 1967, in a 1–1 draw with Nottingham Forest, he became the first ever Burnley player to score after coming on as a substitute, after replacing Martin Dobson.
 Irvine made six consecutive starts throughout October and November 1967, before again being dropped following the 2–0 home win against Newcastle United.
-After this, he played less often and scored his final goal for the club on 5 December 1967 in the 1–2 defeat to Arsenal in the fifth round of the League Cup.
-Just over two months later, on 24 February 1968, Irvine made his last appearance for Burnley when he played in an unfamiliar inside-right position in the 0–1 loss away at Nottingham Forest.
+After this, he played less often and scored his final goal for the club on 5 December 1967 in a 2–1 defeat to Arsenal in the fifth round of the League Cup.
+Just over two months later, on 24 February 1968, Irvine made his last appearance for Burnley when he played in an unfamiliar inside-right position in a 1–0 loss away at Nottingham Forest.
 In the same month, he formally requested to be placed on the transfer list after becoming increasingly unhappy at Burnley.
 The request was granted by Potts, who set a price of £60,000 for Irvine.
 Altogether, he had scored 97 goals in a total of 148 first-team matches for Burnley during his eight years with the club.

 Preston North End

 In March 1968, Irvine signed for Preston North End, who were struggling at the bottom of the Football League Second Division, for a transfer fee of £45,000 and a signing-on fee of £5,000.
 He was one of five Burnley first-team players to leave the club during that year.
-Irvine made his debut for Preston North End on 14 March 1968 in the 0–4 defeat away at Ipswich Town.
+Irvine made his debut for Preston North End on 14 March 1968 in a 4–0 defeat away at Ipswich Town.
 He scored his first goal for the club in the following match, a 2–1 win against Aston Villa at Deepdale.
 The team subsequently went on a run of eight games without defeat in the league, including a 3–1 win over Huddersfield Town in which Irvine scored a hat-trick.
-On the morning of 27 April 1968, the Preston North End team were each offered £2,500 to purposely lose the match against Bristol City in order that Bristol City could improve their chances of avoiding relegation.
+On the morning of 27 April 1968, the Preston North End team were each offered £2,500 to purposely lose the match against Bristol City so that Bristol City could improve their chances of avoiding relegation.
 Irvine, along with teammate Derek Temple, refused, saying: "I'm a professional.
 I want no part of this".
-Irvine scored the team's only goal in a 1–4 defeat that day, and by the end of the 1967–68 season he had scored six times in eleven matches for his new side.
-He carried his goalscoring form into the new campaign, scoring the winner against Oldham Athletic in the first round of the League Cup, and netting a consolation goal in the 1–3 defeat to Crystal Palace.
+Irvine scored the team's only goal in a 4–1 defeat that day, and by the end of the 1967–68 season he had scored six times in eleven matches for his new side.
+He carried his goalscoring form into the new campaign, scoring the winner against Oldham Athletic in the first round of the League Cup, and netting a consolation goal in a 3–1 defeat to Crystal Palace.